medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDHReliableMessaging.md

 Re-dispatches **SHALL** always be done manually and **SHOULD** be in accordance with the normal response time for the specific ehmiSBDHEnvelope flow.

-### Scenario #4 - ehmiSBDHEnvelope is sent normally, but ehmiSBDHEnvelopeReceipt is lost along the way
+### Scenario #4 - ehmiSBDHEnvelope is sent normally, but ehmiSBDH-EnvelopeReceipt is lost along the way

-Like in Scenario #1, but where ehmiSBDHEnvelopeReceipt is lost along the way from the Sending MSH to the Receiving MSH.
+Like in Scenario #1, but where ehmiSBDH-EnvelopeReceipt is lost along the way from the Sending MSH to the Receiving MSH.

 The shipping pattern is like Scenario #3.